Long-time Asymptotics for Nonlinear Growth-fragmentation Equations: The Prion Equation: Existence of Periodic Solutions

 {\bf Second step: Hopf bifurcation for the reduced system}\\ First we look for a positive steady state of System~\eqref{eq:systODE4}.
 Such a steady state is unique and given by

 where $Q_\infty$ satisfies

-Such a $Q_\infty$ exists and is unique by Assumption~\eqref{as:fandgprion}, moreover it satisfies $\lambda-\mu^{k+1}Q_\infty>0$ and so $V_\infty$ is positive.
-Finally there exists a unique positive steady state and we prove that a Hopf bifurcation occurs at this point.
+Such a $Q_\infty$ exists and is unique by Assumption~\eqref{as:fandgprion}, and moreover it satisfies $\lambda-\mu^{k+1}Q_\infty>0$ and so $V_\infty$ is positive.
+Finally, there exists a unique positive steady state.
+Now the method consists in considering the power $p$ as a bifurcation parameter and to prove that the unique positive steady state undergoes a supercritical Hopf bifurcation when $p$ increases.
 The linear stability of the steady state is given by the eigenvalues of the Jacobian matrix

 where the $_\infty$ indices are suppressed for the sake of clarity.
 The trace of this matrix is

 which is negative for $p<p_1$ and positive for $p>p_1$ with

 The determinant is